The New England Rug Society

 Titled View from the Fringe, our newsletter provides members with information regarding scheduled NERS events, upcoming textile exhibits, conferences, auctions as well as a summary of the previous meeting’s presentation.

-Starting in 2002, the New England Rug Society introduced a series of online exhibitions showcasing member pieces.
+Starting in 2002, the New England Rug Society introduced a series of online exhibitions showcasing pieces from member collections.
 There are currently 6 exhibitions available.
 Please enjoy a visit to our online galleries!